castroebarros/blog/lucas.md

 ## Qualifications

-* Experienced Developer: since 2005 with a lot of Java and Ruby projects.
+* Experienced Developer: since 2005 has experience with Java, Ruby, Elixir and Angular.
 * Entrepreneur: co-founded a successful local startup and failed others business.
 * Consultant: work as a software consultant for startups and small companies.